SC-Tech-Program/FAQs/Posters_Authors.md

 A. Please use the ACM Conference Proceedings "Master" Template for Research Posters abstracts.

+**Q. Do references count in the two-page limit for research poster abstracts?

+A. References may spill over past the second page of the abstract but all technical content must fit in the two page limit.

 ### <a name='Reproducibility'></a> Reproducibility for Research Posters

 **Q. Is an artifact description appendix required in order to make a submission to SC Posters?**